 Many of the famous people buried here are linked with the bustling history of Montmartre (like La Goulue, a famous can-can dancer painted by Toulouse-Lautrec, or Francisque Poulbot, a painter who lived on the ‘Butte’ and liked to paint the kids, now called ‘poulbots’), hence the many artistic personalities.

-Cinema enthusiasts can see the tombs of Clouzot, Truffaut, Autant-Lara, Rivette or actress Jeanne Moreau (recently buried), but it is the field of music which is represented the best: Berlioz, Offenbach, Halévy (19th century composers), Sax (who created the saxophone), and more recent singers Michel Berger (his wife France Gall, also famous singer, recently joined him in the tomb), Fred Chichin (from Rita Mitsouko band), Dalida (the most flowered tomb of the cemetery).
+Cinema enthusiasts can see the tombs of Clouzot, Truffaut, Autant-Lara, Rivette or actress Jeanne Moreau, but it is the field of music which is represented the best: Berlioz, Offenbach, Halévy (19th century composers), Sax (who created the saxophone), and more recent singers Michel Berger and France Gall, Fred Chichin (from Rita Mitsouko band), Dalida (the most flowered tomb of the cemetery).
 German poet Heinrich Heine is among the rare famous non-French buried here.

 A (rather unclear but still helpful) free map can be borrowed near the entrance.